1-2-3 Come Do Some Apple Math With Me

 "It is not what you do for your children, but what you have taught them to do for themselves, that will make them successful." -Ann Landers

 1-2 3 Come Do Some Skelton Activities With Me!

-If you don't do "Halloween" themed things, the skulls are perfect for a pirate theme too, or perhaps you can use them as centers when your kiddo's study about bones and the human body.
+If you don't do Halloween-themed things, the skulls are perfect for a pirate theme too, or perhaps you can use them as centers when your kiddo's study about bones and the human body.

 Students can play independently or with a partner.
-Once I started designing with the skulls, more ideas kept popping into mine, 'til I had a whopping 46-page Numb Skull packet, that covers a variety of Common Core State Standards.
+Once I started designing with the skulls, more ideas kept popping into my brain, 'til I had a whopping 46-page Numb Skull packet that covers a variety of Common Core State Standards!

-Lots of the items are versatile.
+Lots of the items are very versatile.
 The number cards with number words, can be cut into puzzles, or run off so students can make an Itty Bitty Counting booklet, which is a nice activity for your Daily 5 word work.

 Click on the link to view/download the Numb Skull Math packet.

 This packet includes analog as well as digital time cards that you can use as flashcards, or to play games with.
 Click on the link to view/down load the It's Numb Skull Time packet.

 "One man who has a mind and knows it, can always beat ten men who haven't and don't." -George Bernard Shaw